DanielGavin/ols/README.md

 ### Neovim
 Neovim has a builtin support for LSP.

-There is a plugin that turn easier the setup, called [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+There is a plugin that turns easier the setup, called [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
 You can install it with you prefered package manager.

 A simple configuration to use with Odin would be like this: